anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 JSON names, while others are implicit to the operation of HTTP and JSON, such as when a JSON name is specified to have a specific data type.

-Versioning of RDAP extensions is expected to follow the general principles described in [?@MNOT-VERSIONING]:

-  - Newer versions of extensions are not to break existing clients.
-  - Backwards-compatible changes should be favored over incompatible ones.
-  - A feature change should not unduly impact other features.

 Because there is no relationship between an RDAP client and an RDAP server, there is no way to absolutely determine if a breaking change will have no impact on all clients.
 Therefore, breaking changes described in this document